 To receive funding from the SALC, the applicant must agree to the following conditions within their application and adhere to these conditions for the entirety of the grant term.
-Failure to accept these conditions will result in denial of funding.
+Entrance into a grant agreement constitutes acceptance of the conditions of funding.
 Failure to adhere to these conditions throughout the grant term will result in loss of funding.